somesh-jyothula/integrity-checker/README.md

 # Integrity Checker

 Integrity Checker is a web application that allows users to upload files and calculate their integrity using MD5 hash algorithms.
-It can be used to verify the integrity and authenticity of files.
+It can be used to verify the integrity and authenticity of files.Also checks for malware by uploaded,directory and URL's.

 ## Features